francinv/IT1901-Swapp/swapp/src/main/java/swapp/core/README.md

-# Kilkdekode mappe for domenelaget
+# Kildekode mappe for domenelaget